 SUBSTITUTION OF SECURITIES.
-In the event of a failure to deliver any Security that has been purchased for the Trust under a contract ("Failed Securities"), the Sponsor is authorized under the Trust Agreement to direct the Trustee to acquire other securities ("Substitute Securities") to make up the original corpus of the Trust.
+In the event of a failure to deliver any security that has been purchased for the Trust under a contract ("Failed Securities"), the Sponsor is authorized under the Trust Agreement to direct the Trustee to acquire other securities ("Substitute Securities") to make up the original corpus of the Trust.

 The Substitute Securities must be purchased within 20 days after the delivery of the notice of the failed contract.
-Where the Sponsor purchases Substitute Securities in order to replace Failed Securities, the purchase price may not exceed the purchase price of the Failed Securities and the Substitute Securities must be identical issuers of the Securities originally contracted for and not delivered.
+Where the Sponsor purchases Substitute Securities in order to replace Failed Securities, the purchase price may not exceed the purchase price of the Failed Securities and the Substitute Securities must be of the same type of security and be substantially similar with regard to the investment characteristics which led to the Failed Securities' inclusion in the Trust.
 Such selection may include or be limited to Securities previously included in the portfolio of the Trust.
 No assurance can be given that the Trust will retain its present size and composition for any length of time.